ckaestne/seai/lectures/03_modelquality/modelquality.md

 Note: Can focus on specification (and concepts in the domain, such as leap days and month lengths) or can focus on implementation

+Will not randomly sample from distribution of all days

 ----
 ## Software Test Case Design